-A codicil for last will and testament is a document used to amend a will.
-It can also be used to add supplementary information to an individual's will.
-The codicil can be used to:
+What is a codicil and why do you need one?
+Glad you asked.
+A codicil for a last will and testament is a document used to amend a will.
+It can also be used to add supplementary information to an individual's will like new provisions, alter provisions and offer explanations.

 Valid Codicil for Last Will and Testament